 This level of strategic autonomy is normally afforded to a VP of Technology within the client's competitors and we were recruiting and attracting a high-pot Director level executive.

-The Network's objectives with regard to domestic and international Cable TV, DBS, HITS, OD, broadband, etc. were timely and to assure proper deployment and continuity of service we needed to identify an executive who could evaluate new distribution technologies and make recommendations based on past BO&E experiences.
+The Network's objectives with regard to domestic and international Cable TV, DBS, HITS, OD, OTT, broadband, etc. were timely and to assure proper deployment and continuity of service we needed to identify an executive who could evaluate new distribution technologies and make recommendations based on past BO&E experiences.
 CMS distribution acumen created challenges as others in the industry were a full generation behind the client company.

 The VPNTD was very “hands-off” during the identification phase and let Filcro Media Staffing function with unusual autonomy during universe compilation, recruitment, attraction and tiering.
 Human Resources played a very active role to facilitate attraction based on the firm’s recommendations and they ultimately provided the catalysts to bring the search to fruition.

 Due to the Network(s) being six months behind schedule prior to engaging FMS, the firm gave FMS unusual latitude to facilitate very aggressive sourcing, identification and recruitment.

 Some of the challenges facing the new Technology Director

 - Strategic implementation on a Network and global affiliate level